pinterest/querybook/docs_website/docs/changelog/breaking_change.md

 ### ElasticSearch

 Depending on deployment of Querybook, re-initialization of indices in ElasticSearch 7 cluster might be needed.

-This may happen for example when your `web` component is not started with `querybook/scripts/bundled_docker_run_web` script with `--initdb` option.

-In such a cases, one has the following options how to initialize them manually:

-1. In Docker based deployments, attach to `web` or `worker` component and run

-    ```shell
-    python ./querybook/server/scripts/init_es.py
-    ```

-2. Locally, set following keys to proper values in `querybook/config/querybook_config.yaml`
-    ```shell
-    FLASK_SECRET_KEY: ...
-    DATABASE_CONN: ...
-    REDIS_URL: ...
-    ELASTICSEARCH_HOST: ...
-    ```
-    and run
-    ```shell
-    PYTHONPATH=querybook/server python ./querybook/server/scripts/init_es.py
-    ```
+Follow the instructions in [Re-Initialize ElasticSearch](../developer_guide/reinitialize_es.md).

 #### Make and Docker-compose